crawfordsm/zSALT/README.md

 2. Run the script 'gettemplates.sh' in the directory to download the SDSS templates.

-3. Copy the script 'reducedata.py' to the directory that has the data that you want to reduce.
-Edit this file to point to the zsalt directory, the proposal code, and the bad pixel file map.
+3. Run the script 'reducedata.py' from the zsalt directory on the directory that has the data that you want to reduce.
-   If you are using MOS data, edit the file to point to the xml file describing the MOS mask and to use mosred instead of specred.

 4. The directory where you will run the data should have the format such that in the top level directory there should be the